leoisl/LR_EC_analyser/README.md

 # WARNING
 Use Firefox or Safari to view the reports for the moment.

-Google Chrome browsers has a bug with IGV.js for now.
+Google Chrome browser has a bug with IGV.js for now.

 # Installing